Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup VPS Checklist.md

 - How to access web browser SSH Root terminal navigating the Services Dashboard or the web hosting panel
 	- In case you need to quick and dirty in the future
 	- What’s their information architecture (to help remember how to navigate there).
-- Are you able to login at the local machine terminal with password?
+- Are you able to login into root at the local machine terminal with SSH?
+- Did the provider give you non-root user credentials as well?
+	- If they've tightened security, logging into root with ssh command is disabled.
+The command `ssh root@XXX.XX.XXX.XX` appears to work as usual, and you might not even be privy to it being disabled because it will let you enter a password and all it will ever say is that the password is incorrect.
+This is by design so that hackers don't get clued in to try gaining access in other ways.
+This may also be why the provider gave you user credentials.
+	- You'd log into the that user with `ssh USER@XXX.XX.XXX.XX`, and once in the remote SSH session, you elevate by running `su`, followed by root user password; then it will switch from the normal user to the root user.
+	- To disable or enable root login, refer to [[SSH with Root Login Disabled]]
 - Once in remote server, how to navigate to get to your website files using cd commands?
 (Go into CloudPanel or Cpanel for a clue).
 Aka root web directory for your website,  Aka working directory for your code and webpages.
 Alternately you could have in a text document the full path so you can copy and paste the cd path into the terminal.
 But knowing how to navigate there in terminal can be helpful if you don’t have the full path easily accessible to copy and paste.
 - Run it as: `ssh root@REMOTE_IP -p 22`.
 Then enter your password when asked.
-- Optional: Are you able to login without password (ssh -i option to the private key file location).
-You may want to save this command as an alias for your local machine terminal’s .bash_profile equivalent.
-Run it as: `ssh root@REMOTE_IP -p 22 -i ~/.ssh/PRIVATE_KEY`)`

 ---
 ### VPS: How to setup web server for basic website editing and viewing (Multiple sites)